 Drink bottled water only – never from the tap.

-While in Puerto Plata the thing to do is spend a whole day and evening at Ocean World Adventure Park where a visitor can spend and exciting time with the creatures of the sea then, for $65, dine amid luxury and attend one of the finest shows in the world.
+While in Puerto Plata the thing to do is spend a whole day and evening at Ocean World Adventure Park where a visitor can spend an exciting time with the creatures of the sea then, dine amid luxury and attend one of the finest shows in the world.